bbenchoff/AGaMEMnon/README.md

 it has none — but "decide which of a vast space of legal configurations is actually real," and only the silicon answers that.

-### What harvesting and building became
+### Why it has to be this strict

-The two verbs shifted. *Harvesting* stopped meaning "extract tables" and became driving the vendor to *produce* configurations and driving the board to *reveal* which conduct — the vendor as a witness made to confess each bit's encoding, the silicon as the only oracle for whether it is worth anything.
+Figuring out what conducts is the entire job, and it is dangerous in one specific way: the failure is silent.
+A wrong bit does not crash.
+It ships a plausible bitstream that flashes cleanly, then does the wrong thing on a chip you cannot see inside — and the user spends a week blaming their own Verilog.
-*Building* — the open flow that replaces `af.exe` — became "reimplement it and emit nothing the two harvests have not jointly blessed": gated by evidence, not by what is encodable.
-It has to be that strict because the failure is silent.
-A wrong bit does not crash; it ships a plausible bitstream that misbehaves on a chip you cannot see inside, and the user spends a week blaming their own Verilog.
 An open toolchain that is subtly wrong is worse than the black box it replaces, because the black box never had our name on it.
-Everything below exists to make that silent-wrong outcome impossible.
+So the whole project runs to make that silent-wrong outcome impossible, on a small set of rules learned the expensive way.

 ### The eight rules that came out of it